Esri/geoevent-datastore-proxy/README.md

  }
 }
 ```
-From the JSON, we see that the token url is at https://javidel:6443/arcgis/tokens/, but we need to endpoint where we would POST the token request, so we add generateToken to the path.
+From the JSON, we see that the token url is at https://javidel:6443/arcgis/tokens/, but we need the endpoint where we want to POST the token request, so we add generateToken to the path.
 So the property javidel.tokenURL=https://javidel:6443/arcgis/tokens/generateToken gets set.

-Since the javidel server does not use WebTier authentiation, we leave the javidel.username and javidel.password entries blank.
-Since the tokens are needed for GISTier authenctication, we supply the javidel.gisTierUsername and javidel.gisTierPassword properties.
+Since the javidel server does not use WebTier authentication, we leave the javidel.username and javidel.password entries blank.
+Since the tokens are needed for GISTier authentication, we supply the javidel.gisTierUsername and javidel.gisTierPassword properties.

 #####portalhostqa (Portal with GIS Tier authentication using tokens)
 The configuration for portalhostqa is for an ArcGIS Portal Server that uses tokens to protect its services.
 You visit https://portalhostqa/gis/sharing/rest/info?f=pjson to retrieve the server's information and see the following: